-Imagine coming home after caring for a dying relative and finding that an unknown intruder has moved into your house, changed all the locks and is now waving legal documents that he says give him possession of the property.
+Imagine coming home after caring for a dying relative and finding that an unknown intruder has moved into your house, changed all the locks, and is now waving legal documents that he says give him possession of the property.

 That’s exactly what happened to a Springdale, Ohio family around Thanksgiving last year.
 The family was in the process of moving to Pittsburgh, and a Springdale bank was going through the steps to foreclose on their property.
 However, a fellow named Robert Carr essentially swept down on the property, filed a legal action, and took over the vacant house as a squatter.
-Carr reportedly broke in through a window, yanked all of the family’s belongings from the house, changed the locks on all the doors and posted “No Trespassing” signs.
+Carr reportedly broke in through a window, yanked all of the family’s belongings from the house, changed the locks on all the doors, and posted “No Trespassing” signs.
 Welcome home!

 Underhanded Legal Wrangling?

-The legal issue here is based in a specific type of real estate lawsuit called a “quiet title.”
+The legal issue here is based on a specific type of real estate lawsuit called a “quiet title.”
 Haven’t heard of it?
 Most people haven’t.
 And in times of relative prosperity, quiet title lawsuits are rather uncommon.

 In today’s roiled real estate market, with foreclosures and abandoned homes becoming more and more common, quiet title cases are causing quite a stir in many places around the country.